BALKAN ROAD TRIP

 8 climbers (2 minimum)

-Climbing for young and adults with confidence leads from 5a, for everyone who wants to climb a lot, have fun, and push themselves to a higher level.
-Get more confidence and improve their climbing for those who want to learn something new from the best coaches.
+Climbing for young and adults with confidence leading from 6a, for everyone who wants to climb a lot and push themselves to a higher level.
+Get more confidence and improve their climbing, for those who want to have fun and learn something new from the best coaches.

 Included in the price: